chester-lang/Chester/README.md

 it: Type = InternetOverdose;
 i: InternetOverdose = new InternetOverdose;
-i: InternetOverdose = InternetOverdose.new; // .new is defined by default if no user definition
+i2: InternetOverdose = InternetOverdose.new; // .new is defined by default if no user definition // .new it is a function with no telescope here
 ia: Any = new InternetOverdose;

 trait #sealed Expr[T: Type]: Type {